Caja vallenata

-The caja, a drum similar to a tambora, is one of the three main or traditional instruments of the Vallenato music.
+The caja, a Colombian drum similar to a tambora, is one of the three main or traditional instruments of Vallenato music.
 Caja, the slang word adopted to nickname this drum, means "box" in Spanish.
-There is also a Caribbean drum called caja, used in the music of Colombia.
+There is also a Caribbean drum called caja, used in the music of Cuba.

 Origins

 African slaves brought by the Spanish colonizers came along with tamboras to what is now northeastern Colombia probably derived from the Congolese makuta drum.
 Tamboras were first adopted by the Cumbia musical genre and later introduced to Vallenato music.
 With the advancement of technology new make and models developed the traditional drum into an instrument similar in make to a conga.

 Parts

 Traditional: Elliptic cylinder made out of wood and a cow skin (drumhead) stretched over the top wider opening and tighten with rustic ropes, approximately 12 in of height.

 Modern Version: similar in made to a congas drum but shorter in height (approximately 12 in).
 Made out of the same wood base but no ropes are used to stretch and hold the skin, instead a metal frame bolted to the wooden base is used to hold the animal skin or X-ray photo (radiograph) made skin.